 Another great whole fish is trevally which is an oilier fish.
 You can ask the fishmonger at your local PAK'nSAVE to gut the fish and also remove the scales - this means that it's ready to cook when you get home!

-As well as whole fish, there is also a great variety of prepared fish at PAK'nSAVE in a wide varitety of species.
-It’s delivered daily so you can be assured that the fish you're buying is super fresh that's been sustainably caught. you’re going to get really fresh fish that’s been sustainably caught.
+As well as whole fish, there is also a great variety of prepared fish at PAK'nSAVE in a wide variety of species.
+It’s delivered daily so you can be assured that the fish you're buying is super fresh that's been sustainably caught.

 - Lemon fish is perfect for making homemade fish and chips